texonica/company-dashboard/memory-bank/roadmap.md

   - Discussion: How to track unique contacts accurately across multiple interactions?
   - Decision: Use AI-powered contact matching to identify duplicates from UW/Underwriting
   - Implementation Notes: Plan implementation with AITable relation fields for consolidated tracking
+- [ ] Implement CRM record metrics dashboard
+  - Discussion: How to track the quality and completeness of our CRM data?
+  - Decision: Create metrics showing total records, records with emails, and records with phone numbers
+  - Implementation Notes: Add analytics component to CRM page with real-time data quality indicators

 ### Phase 4: Additional Department Panels (Planned)
 - [ ] Marketing performance dashboard